 What to Do If Your Hernia Mesh Is Recalled

-There is no need for you to have the mesh removed if you are not having any issues with it.
-Your doctor should be the first to know if you’ve had problems with your mesh if it’s been recalled.
+Generally, you don’t need to remove your hernia mesh if you are not having any issues with it.
+Your doctor should be the first to know if you’ve had problems or any severe complications with your mesh if it’s been recalled.
 Some mesh-related issues might be life-threatening and require immediate attention.
 Your doctor can help you determine whether or not your mesh is developing issues and whether or not you require further surgical intervention.

-Recalled hernia mesh patients who have undergone surgery to remove it, or have been advised they need surgery but can’t because it’s too unsafe, may be eligible to file a hernia mesh lawsuit.
+Recalled hernia mesh patients who have undergone surgery to remove it or have been advised they need surgery but can’t because it’s too unsafe may be eligible to file a hernia mesh lawsuit.
 Also, after the surgery, be sure to save the hernia mesh for proof if you intend to file a hernia mesh lawsuit.
+You can hire a skilled hernia mesh lawyer to help file your claim, gather necessary evidence and documentation, help pursue your rightful compensation, and seek punitive damages – if applicable.

 Need Legal Funding for Hernia Mesh Lawsuit?
 Call High Rise Financial Today!